-I can usually fit all of the bags into the basket and since it is contoured for hip carrying I still have a hand free for my son.
+I can usually fit all of the bags into the basket.
+Since it is contoured for hip carrying, I still have a hand free for my son.
 The plastic makes it easy to clean up if there are any spills and I don't worry about it breaking like the flimsy cardboard boxes you can buy at the grocery store.

 Use the bottom of a broken plastic laundry basket as a boot tray for muddy shoes.
 Cut the broken top off and discard.
 The boot tray can easily be hosed off to keep it clean.

 With my first child, we lived in a very small space and had very little income.
-A bassinet seemed like a good idea to keep the baby as close to my side as possible through the day and night until I could afford a crib, but there was no money for one.
+A bassinet seemed like a good idea until I could afford a crib, but there was no money for one.